 In July, 2005, Taipei District Court dismissed the lawsuit where the Company claims that O2 abused its patent which caused damage to the Company's reputation and violated Fair Trade Law in Taiwan.
 The defensive preliminary-injunction that the court issued against O2 which prohibits O2 from interfering with manufacturing, selling, importing and using the Company's products such as MP1010 and other products specially enumerated in that injunction is still in place.
 The Company intends to appeal this case on its merits.
 In connection with this lawsuit, the Company has obtained a defensive counter-injunction from the Taipei District Court that prohibits O2 from interfering with the manufacture, sale, use or importation, by either the Company or a third party, of a number of the Company's other products which are specifically enumerated in the injunction.
-In connection with a second lawsuit where the Company claims that O2 abused its patent, the Company obtained andher injunction of which prohibits O2 from interfering with the defensive counter-injunction, the Company's MP1011A and MP1015 products.
+In connection with a second lawsuit where the Company claims that O2 abused its patent, the Company obtained andher injunction of which prohibits O2 from interfering with the defensive counter-injunction, by either the Company's or other parties' use of the Company's MP1011A and MP1015 products.
 The second lawsuit is still pending with the Taipei District Court.
-In connection with the defensive counter-injunctions, the Company posted cash bonds of approximately \$6.1 million (including the \$90,000 bond discussed below) with the Taipei District Court.
-These bonds are currently recorded as restricted assets on the Company's balance sheet.
-If the final judgments of these suits awarded by the court are not in the Company's favor and if O2 also prevails in claiming damages against these bonds, the Company might have to forfeit some or all of these bonds.
+In connection with the defensive counter-injunctions, the Company posted cash bonds of approximately \$6.1 million (including the \$90,000 bond discussed below) with the Taipei District Court are not in the Company's favor and if O2 also prevails in claiming damages against these bonds, the Company might have to forfeit some or all of these bonds.
 Any such forfeiture would be an expense in the quarter in which the outcome of the trial is probable and reasonably estimable.
 A forfeiture of any substantial part of the bonds would materially and adversely affect the Company's results of operations and financial position for that quarter.